 Add the garlic and onion and cook until golden

-When everything has cooled, mix the fresh cheese, potato, and egg until creamy
+When everything has cooled, work the fresh cheese, the potato and the egg until creamy

 Season